dmritrekker/trekker/doc/source/manual/trekker.rst

 **-minFODamp <positive real number>** Threshold for minimum data support.
 For PTT algorithm this is minimum FOD threshold.
 Default=0.1.

-**-dataSupportExponent <positive real number>** Instead of the computed data support, the power of it with the dataSupportExponent is used for rejection sampling.
+**-dataSupportExponent <positive real number>** Data support to the power dataSupportExponent is used for rejection sampling.
 Default=0.25.

 **-minLength <positive real number>** Minimum length of the tracks.
 Default=0.